srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. For added reassurance that all the data is getting to the account, open the storage in **Storage Explorer (preview)**.
 You can find links to **Storage Explorer (preview)** in multiple locations; the easiest to find is probably in the left hand navigation area.

-    > [!NOTE] The Storage Explorer is currently in preview mode, so its exact mode of operation may change.
+    > **Note**:  The Storage Explorer is currently in preview mode, so its exact mode of operation may change.

 1. In **Storage Explorer (preview)**, under **BLOB CONTAINERS**, select **vibrationcontainer**.